 Welcome to my homepage!
 (Last updated 5 August 2018)

-I am an archaeologist, researcher at the Nordic Africa Institute and Docent at the Department of Archaeology and Ancient History, Uppsala University, Sweden.
+I am an archaeologist, researcher and Docent at the Department of Archaeology and Ancient History, Uppsala University, Sweden.
 Since 2006, I have worked particularly with the Nile basin countries and conducted fieldworks in Egypt, Ethiopia, Tanzania and Uganda.
 Previous to my research in Africa, I conducted contemporary and archaeological fieldworks in Bangladesh, Greece, Jordan, India, Nepal, Palestine as well as in Scandinavia.

 My general research approach has been interdisciplinary and comparative, working in collaboration with other researchers and programmes.
 I have mainly focused on three research fields: